derrickjayrom/linux-assignment/assignment4/README.md

 ## Usage

-1. Save the script as `netcheck.sh` in the `assignment4` directory.
+1. Save the script as `net_diagnosis.sh` in the `assignment4` directory.
 2. Make the script executable:
    ```bash
    chmod +x /home/derrick/linux-assignment/assignment4/netcheck.sh
    ```
+   sudo ./net_diagnosis.sh [Run the script with sudo to ensure it has the necessary permissions]

+sudo ./net_diagnosis.sh --email to simulate emailing results